BackwoodsBoomtree/MCD43C4_VIs/README.md

 This code is originally designed to work with [MCD43C4 v006](https://lpdaac.usgs.gov/products/mcd43c4v006/) surface reflectance data, which has a daily temporal resolution.
 However, it can be adapted and changed slightly to work with other MODIS products.
 The code currently supports the calculation of EVI, NDVI, NIRv, and LSWI.

+## Workflow

+The workflow and codes are listed above in order.
+It might be necessary to correct the extent on some output files after running MODIS_HDF_to_TIFF_VIs.R.
+For some reason, the extent on about 10% of the files were not corrected during the processing with this code - which may have had something to do with parallel processing.
+I have reordered the code and this should not happen again, but if it does run fix_extent.R to loop through the files and correct the extent.

 ## Masks

 User can define a snow and qc threshold to use when extracting the MCD43C4 data.
 The code also employs a land cover mask from MCD12 to ensure only land pixels are included in the output.
 Fork the code to change filters and techniques when processing other datasets, as needed.